Dan5ku/blog-comparison-react-vue-angular/README.md

 ## 1.5 TypeScript support

 Since TypeScript is becoming increasingly popular and widely adopted in modern development, I wanted to highlight how each framework handles TypeScript integration and the differences you might encounter when using it.
+However, it's important to note that in this comparison, I didn't write the React and Vue applications in TypeScript.
+Instead, I kept them in JavaScript to maintain simplicity and focus on the core features of each framework.
+Despite that, both React and Vue offer excellent support for TypeScript and can be easily integrated if needed.

 ### React